mafredri/asustor-platform-driver/README.md

 ### `it87` and PWM polarity

-This project includes a patched version of the `it87` module (`asustor-it87`) that is part of mainline kernel.
+This project includes a patched version of the `it87` module that is part of mainline kernel (`asustor-it87`).
 It skips PWM sanity checks for the fan because ASUSTOR firmware correctly initializes fans in active low polarity and can be used straight with `fancontrol` or similar tools.

 Note that `it87` conflicts with `asustor-it87`, you may wish to add `it87` to the module blocklist or explicitly load `asustor-it87` instead.